Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Change RDP port number

 If there is a port conflict, you can resolve it by changing the port used by one of the applications.
 Microsoft recommends to ideally change the port used by any other applications.
-If this is not possible, the port number Remote Desktop listen to can be changed with a couple of steps.
+If this is not possible, the port number Remote Desktop listens to can be changed with a couple of steps.

 Change the port number because it can also help to reduce intrusion attempts through obfuscation.
 This should not be your only method of security.